fuzzland/ityfuzz/README.md

 # Building

-You can first need to install Rust through https://rustup.rs/
+You first need to install Rust through https://rustup.rs/

 You need to have `libssl-dev` (OpenSSL) and `libz3-dev` (refer to [Z3 Installation](#z3-installation) section for instruction) installed.